laurenhamann/book-blog/content/blog/reviews/Eleanor & Park/index.md

 superlatives: Produce Tears
 score: 82
 time: 8h57m
+reviewed: false
 ---

 ## Book Description

-Set over one school year in 1986, Eleanor & Park is the story of two star-crossed misfits – smart enough to know first love almost never lasts, but brave and desperate enough to try.
+Set over one school year in 1986, Eleanor & Park is the story of two star-crossed misfits – smart enough to know first love rarely lasts, but brave and desperate enough to try.